mixpanel/docs/pages/docs/tracking-methods/sdks/ios.md

 You can use profiles to explore and segment users by who they are, rather than what they did.

 ### Setting Profile Properties
-You can set properties on a user profile with <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-iphone/Classes/MixpanelPeople.html#//api/name/set:">people.set:</a>.
+You can set properties on a user profile with [`people.set:`](https://mixpanel.github.io/mixpanel-iphone/Classes/MixpanelPeople.html#//api/name/set:).

-Updates to user profiles are queued on the device until <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/identify:">identify</a> is called.
+Updates to user profiles are queued on the device until [`identify`](https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/identify:) is called.

 ```objc Objective-C
 // Sets user 13793's "Plan" attribute to "Premium"